 Neighbor For Neighbor Heat Fund - Now Open

-The Neighbor For Neighbor Heat Fund, a first-come, first-served home-heating assistance grant program, has re-opened for the season to provide assistance to low-income Western New Yorkers to help pay for energy-related expenses.
+The Neighbor For Neighbor Heat Fund, a first-come, first-served home-heating assistance grant program is available to provide assistance to low-income Western New Yorkers to help pay for energy-related expenses.
 Qualifying Western New Yorkers may receive a one-time grant of up to $400.

 In order to qualify for a grant, applicants must fall into at least one of the following classifications: